 A quadratic expression is any expression with an x squared term, an x term and a constant.
 For example, is a quadratic expression.
 Note that it doesn’t have to be an x, it could by y or any other letter as long as it is the same throughout.
 Furthermore, there are three ways in which you can solve quadratics – each method requires setting the quadratic to 0 first.

-This is the simplest method provided that the quadratic can be factorised.
+Firstly, the simplest method provided that it can be done, is factorising.

-If a quadratic cannot be factorised but does have roots, then the quadratic formula will find them.
+If factorising doesn’t work but a quadratic does have roots, the quadratic formula will find them instead.
 Recall that the discriminant will tell you how many roots a quadratic has.
 See Discriminants page.

 The quadratic formula says that if then the roots are given by:

-This is another infallible method for finding roots if a quadratic can be solved.
+Alternatively, another infallible method for finding roots if a quadratic can be solved is to complete the square.
 See Completing the Square page.

-1. Find the roots using one of the above methods, roots occur when y=0.
+1. Firstly, find the roots using one of the above methods, roots occur when y=0.

-3. Find the coordinates of the vertex by completing the square and applying transformations to .
+3. Finally, find the coordinates of the vertex by completing the square and applying transformations to .